Hasbara: AI and digital influence campaign

-Alongside Clock Tower X, several other firms have been recruited as part of Israel's expanding U.S. outreach network.
-Show Faith by Works, a company owned by Republican consultant Chad Schnitger, submitted a proposal for a $3 million campaign targeting churches and Christian organizations in the western United States.
-The plan aims to reverse declining support for Israel among evangelicals through biblically framed messaging that links Christian faith to backing the Jewish state.
+Several other firms have been recruited as part of Israel's expanding U.S. outreach network.
+Show Faith by Works, a company owned by Republican consultant Chad Schnitger, submitted a proposal for a $3 million campaign targeting churches and Christian organizations in the western U.S. The plan aims to reverse declining support for Israel among evangelicals through biblically framed messaging that links Christian faith to backing the Jewish state.
 Another firm, SKDK, signed a contract worth roughly 2.5 million shekels to create bot networks designed to "flood the zone" on social media with pro-Israel messaging.
 The Tourism Ministry also hired Targeted Communications Global for a $1.2 million influencer and commercial content campaign promoting travel to Israel.
-A separate $1 million agreement with Bridges Partners, called "Project Esther", funds influencer-based cultural-exchange content between the U.S. and Israel.
+A separate $1 million agreement with Bridges Partners, called Project Esther, funds influencer-based cultural-exchange content between the U.S. and Israel.

-Documents related to the Show Faith proposal describe what was billed as "the largest geofencing campaign in U.S. history", digitally mapping thousands of churches and Christian colleges across California, Arizona, Nevada, and Colorado during worship hours to identify and later re-target attendees with pro-Israel ads.
-The project aimed to reach an estimated 12 million individuals, including eight million churchgoers and four million Christian students.
+Documents related to the Show Faith proposal describe what was billed as "the largest geofencing campaign in U.S. history", digitally mapping thousands of churches and Christian colleges across California, Arizona, Nevada, and Colorado during worship hours to identify and later target attendees with pro-Israel ads.
+The project aimed to reach an estimated 12 million people, including eight million churchgoers and four million Christian students.
 The expanded campaigns coincide with a measurable decline in American public support for Israel, including among younger Republicans and evangelical Christians, according to Pew surveys conducted between 2022 and 2025.

 Netanyahu has emphasized the strategic importance of social media in what he called Israel's "eighth front" alongside military, economic, and political arenas.
 In a 2025 meeting with pro-Israel influencers in New York, he called social media "the most important weapon today" and urged further investment in digital campaigns targeting foreign audiences.